Juno IX BSX Operating Hours counter operation manual -Additional Information

 - The microcontroller or a downstream signal processor analyzes the raw data.

-- Monitoring of typical activity indicators:- Magnetic field amplitude change above a defined threshold value.
+- Magnetic field amplitude change above a defined threshold value.

 - Frequency analysis (e.g., periodic fluctuations in rotating parts).